varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **Today, everything comes together.**

 You're going to learn a **complete song arrangement** from intro to outro.
-Not just shape progressions or technique exercisesâ€”a real, full song that you can perform for friends, family, or just for yourself.
+Not just shape progressions or technique exercises—a real, full song that you can perform for friends, family, or just for yourself.

 **By the end of today's lesson, you will:**
 - âœ… Know the complete shape progression for "Stand By Me"